-It’s a great tool.
-I love trawling through the tables and graphs, cross referencing attributes and spotting patterns in data.
-It’s helped me improve my site as well as those of my clients – which has improved their businesses as a whole – over the years.
+I loved trawling through the tables and graphs, cross referencing attributes and spotting patterns in data.
+It helped me improve my site as well as those of my clients – which has improved their businesses as a whole – over the years.

 Enter Fathom Analytics

-Fathom does not track personal data, so when someone visits your site it will only log that someone went on this page and that page, but not who specifically.
+Fathom does not track personal data, so when someone visits your site, it will only log that a page was visited, but not by who specifically.
 It collects the important stuff such as which pages are popular, not what Jim from Manchester who likes beer and cat memes did on your website.